CS1342-F22/lecture-materials/misc/program04/program4.md

-# Program 4 - Blackjack
+# Program 4 - Blackjack :hearts: :clubs: :diamonds: :spades:
 In this program, you will be designing a program using Object Oriented Programming techniques to implement the game of Blackjack!
 Your program is due **November 7th @ 6:00 am**

 ## Blackjack